 Pacman clean unused packages

 Package managers can detect which packages were manually installed (at user or script explicit request) and which were implicitly installed as a prerequisite.
 When uninstalling the manually installed package, the prerequisite packages are often not auto-uninstalled.
-To recover the possibly significant amount of disk space (gigabytes perhaps) from these now unused packages, an autoremove command is useful.
+To recover a significant amount of disk space (gigabytes perhaps) from unused packages, an autoremove command is useful.

 Pacman is used in numerous Linux distros and in MSYS2.
 Show the auto-installed prerequisites: